Ronnit44/Awak3nBlog/README.md

 2. Change to the project directory

-3. Create a virtual environment and activate it
+3. Create a virtual environment and activate it(refer to this article for help:(https://www.geeksforgeeks.org/clone-and-run-a-django-project-from-github/)

 4. Install the required dependencies and setup the database